gustavolarsen/job-list/README.md

-# Frontend Mentor - Interactive rating component solution
+# Frontend Mentor - Job listings with filtering

 ![](./design/desktop-preview.jpg)

-This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
+This is a solution to the [Job listings with filtering challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents